wntitus/Bamazon/README.md

 * This is a demonstration of how the manager functionality works.
 You can view all the products for sale, view products that are low on inventory (currently < 5 ), add more quantity to the inventory for specific products, and add new products entirely.
 ![Manager Demo](assets/managerdemo.gif)

+* The supervisor functionality is currently incomplete.
+The supervisor will be able to add departments and view product sales by department.